 So you’ve made the brave decision to elope.
 HECK YES.
 The hard part is done.
-Making the decision to elope can be a tough one.
-We know because we’ve been there ourselves, not just for the couples we photograph, but with our own elopement.
-But you’ve made it past that hurdle.
-You’re in it, you’re committed.
-You’re ready to do the damn thing.
+You’re committed and ready to jump in.
 But where do you even begin?
-And does a thorough, comprehensive elopement checklist even exist?
+And does a truly thorough elopement checklist even exist?

-Maybe you’ve realized that there really isn’t much of a blueprint or in-depth elopement checklist out there that really explains the steps you need to know when planning your elopement.
-Sure, there are some articles published on the major wedding blogs talking about the obvious (like finding a dress or hiring an officiant), but that’s only scratching the surface.
-So our elopement checklist is here to be your #1 elopement planning resource.
+Maybe you’ve realized that there really isn’t much of a blueprint or in-depth elopement checklist out there that truly explains the steps you need to know when planning your elopement.
+Our elopement checklist is here to fix that and be your #1 elopement planning resource during this process.

-This is the same elopement checklist we use for our couples’ adventure elopements and the one we used to plan our own epic national park elopement so we know it works (and it’ll save you plenty of headache and make this process SO MUCH EASIER).
-Feel free to save this or print it out to reference during your elopement planning process.
-We find it’s super helpful to reference when putting together your elopement to-do list!
+This is the same elopement checklist I use for our couples’ adventure elopements and the one I used to plan my own elopement, so I know it works (and it’ll save you plenty of headache and make this process so much easier).
+I recommend bookmarking this elopement checklist or printing it out to reference during your elopement planning process.
+I’ve found it’s super helpful to reference when putting together your elopement to-do list!
 So without further ado, let’s dive in!

-This is one of the most exciting and freeing steps in the elopement checklist!
+This is one of the most exciting steps in the elopement checklist!
 Take this time to let your imagination go wild.
 What types of locations really speak to the two of you?
 Are you mountain people, through and through?
 Or do you find yourself longing to run away to the high deserts of Moab, Utah?
-Maybe you’re into the giant redwood or Sequoia forests of California.
+Or maybe you’re into the giant redwood or Sequoia forests of California.

-Really dig deep and think about what landscapes and environments the two of you enjoy together.
+Really dig deep and think about what landscapes and environments the two of you love.
 What types of places do you find yourself road-tripping to or camping at?
 This’ll help you narrow down the type of vibe you want for your adventure elopement location.

-As we mentioned earlier, don’t start with a hard budget in mind when going through this elopement checklist.
+As I mentioned earlier, don’t start with a hard budget in mind when going through this elopement checklist.
 Why?
 Unlike traditional weddings, not every aspect of an elopement is extremely expensive.
-The permits to elope in national parks cost you at most a few hundred bucks, whereas a wedding venue can cost thousands, if not tens of thousands of dollars.
+The permits to elope on public lands cost you at most a few hundred bucks, whereas a wedding venue can cost thousands, if not tens of thousands of dollars.
 A beautiful elopement bouquet and flower crown might set you back a couple hundred bucks, whereas full floral decor for a wedding can be a few thousand dollars.

 All of this to say: there’s a way to be budget conscious while still having the elopement of your dreams.
-We’ve seen all of our eloping couples do it.
+I’ve seen all of our eloping couples do it.
 Starting with a hard budget will only stifle that creativity in this super important dreaming and brainstorming stage of the elopement checklist.
-Save those numbers for later in the checklist.
+Save those numbers for later in the checklist…I promise we’ll get to them.
 With that said, let’s get back to the first step in the elopement checklist: figuring out which landscape is best for your elopement…

 If alpine lakes and jagged peaks sound like your jam, a mountain elopement might be for you.
 Mountain elopements can happen any time of year.
 In summer, you’ll likely come across gorgeous meadows of wildflowers.
 Colorado and Washington are awesome places to glimpse these gorgeous flowers.
 In winter, you can experience snow-covered peaks and frozen lakes.